A universal bound on the blow-up rate for the focusing mass-critical nonlinear Schr\"odinger equation: Introduction

-A major advance toward understanding blow-up dynamics was achieved by Merle and Raphaël \cite{MerleRaphael05Annals,MerleRaphael03GAFA,MerleRaphael04Invent,MerleRaphael06AMS,MerleRaphael05CMP}.
+A major advance toward understanding blow-up dynamics was achieved by Merle and Raphaël \cite{MerleRaphael05Annals,MerleRaphael03GAFA,MerleRaphael04Invent,Raphael05Annalen,MerleRaphael06AMS,MerleRaphael05CMP}.
 Through a modulation analysis, they developed a rigid description of the dynamics in the \emph{near-soliton regime} $M(Q)<M(u)\le M(Q)+\alpha_*$.
 They showed that, for $H^1$-solutions in the near-soliton regime, the blow-up profile is $Q$ and the blow-up rate is either of the following:

-In particular, the former rate, called the \emph{log–log rate}, provides a sharp lower bound improving \eqref{eq:scaling bound} and occurs for every negative-energy initial data.
-This log–log rate was first formally derived by Fraiman \cite{Fraiman1985asymptotic} and further established through numerical evidence by Landman--Papanicolaou--Sulem--Sulem \cite{LPSS}.
-Also, it was first rigorously constructed by Perelman \cite{Perelman}.
+In particular, the former rate, called the \emph{log--log rate}, provides a sharp lower bound improving \eqref{eq:scaling bound} and occurs for all negative-energy initial data.
+This log--log rate was first formally derived by Fraiman \cite{Fraiman1985asymptotic} and further supported by numerical evidence due to Landman--Papanicolaou--Sulem--Sulem \cite{LPSS}.
+Its first rigorous construction was then given by Perelman \cite{Perelman}.

-Apart from the near-soliton regime, the nature of general blow-up dynamics remains largely elusive.
+Apart from the near-soliton regime, the nature of general blow-up dynamics remains largely unknown.
 Historically, the only available information regarding the blow-up rate was the elementary self-similar scaling bound \eqref{eq:scaling bound}.
 A fundamental open question in the field was whether genuine self-similar blow-up solutions could exist.
 Even within the near-soliton regime, the potential for such solutions posed a significant challenge to establishing the universality of the blow-up profile $Q$ \cite{MerleRaphael04Invent}.

 In this paper, we provide universal information on blow-up dynamics without any size constraints on the initial data.
-By improving the bound in \eqref{eq:Bourgain} for general $L^2$ solutions, we resolve the aforementioned question and establish a new universal bound on the blow-up rate.
+By improving the bound in \eqref{eq:Bourgain} for general $L^2$-solutions, we resolve the aforementioned question and establish a new universal bound on the blow-up rate.

 Our main contribution is twofold.
-First, we rule out the existence of self-similar blow-up for arbitrary $L^2$-solutions.
-This is formulated in the following theorem:

-\begin{thm}[Nonexistence of self-similar blow-up] Let $d\ge 1$.
-Let $u(t)\in L^2$ be a solution to \eqref{eq:NLS} that blows up at time $T<\infty$.
-For any $\epsilon>0$, we have
+First, we rule out the existence of self-similar blow-up for arbitrary $L^2$-solutions. \begin{thm}[Nonexistence of self-similar blow-up] Let $d\ge 1$.
+Let $u(t)$ be a solution to \eqref{eq:NLS} in $L^2(\R^d)$ that blows up at time $T<\infty$.
+For every $\ep>0$, we have